 Is It Time To Cut Out Dietary Sugar?

 The New Year brings a new set of resolutions and goals many of which are tied to our health.
 Diet and physical activity are two main areas where we want to implement change and cutting out sugar is typically high on the list.
-This may sound drastic, but making a few small changes can lead to significant health benefits that make it worth the effort.
+This may sound drastic, but making a few small changes may lead to significant health benefits that make it worth the effort.

 In general, Americans consume 17 tablespoons of sugar a day contained within the various foods we eat and beverages we drink.
 This number is nearly triple the recommended 6 tablespoons for women and almost double the recommended amount for men at 9 tablespoons.